drjamesallison/flash_finder/README.md

-# flash_finder
+# FLASHfinder

-Copyright James R Allison 2018
+Copyright James R Allison 2020

 If you publish results that have been derived with the help of this software, I would appreciate a reference to the original paper describing the application: